acentro/picco_blog/README.md

 mount PiccoBlog::Engine => "/blog"
 ```

 Include the PiccoBlog Javascript and CSS Assets.
-Note that Jquery is required to be loaded first!
+Note: JQuery is required to be loaded first!

 Add to `assets/javascripts/application.js`
 ```
 //= require picco_blog/application